Quasi-hyperbolic planes in relatively hyperbolic groups: Introduction

-\begin{varthm}[Proposition \ref{perfill}.]
-Let $G$ be hyperbolic relative to $P_1,\dots P_n$ (with a fixed system of generators) and let $N_i\lhd P_i$.
-Let $Z$ be a geodesic metric space, and suppose that $f: Z \ra G$ is a transversal quasi-isometric embedding.
-There exists $R_0$, depending only on suitable data, so that if $B_{R_0}(e)\cap N_i=\{e\}$ for each $i$, then $p\circ f:Z\to G/\!\ll\! \{N_i\}\!\gg$ is a quasi-isometric embedding, where $p:G\to G/\!\ll\! \{N_i\}\!\gg\!$ is the quotient map. \end{varthm} Recall that $G/ \!\! \ll \!\! \{N_i\} \!\! \gg$ is usually referred to as a peripheral (or Dehn) filling of $G$, and these are relatively hyperbolic (with peripheral groups $\{P_i / N_i\}$) under the hypotheses described above \cite{Osin-fill,Gro-Man-08-dehn-rel-hyp} (see Section \ref{ssec-periph-fill}).
+The notion of transversality is interesting for us, because a transverse quasi-isometric embedding of a geodesic metric space $Z \ra G$ induces: \begin{enumerate} \item a quasi-isometric embedding $Z \ra G \ra \hat{\Gamma}$ into the coned-off (or ``electrified'') graph $\hat{\Gamma}$ (see Proposition~\ref{coned-off}), and \item a quasi-isometric embedding $Z \ra G \ra G/\!\ll\! \{N_i\}\!\gg$ into certain peripheral (or Dehn) fillings of $G$ (see Proposition~\ref{perfill}). \end{enumerate}

-When combined, Theorem \ref{thm-main-hyp-rel-hyp} and Proposition \ref{perfill} provide interesting examples of relatively hyperbolic groups containing quasi-isometrically embedded copies of $\HH^2$ that do not have virtually nilpotent peripheral subgroups.
+When combined, Theorem \ref{thm-main-hyp-rel-hyp} and Proposition \ref{perfill} provide interesting examples of relatively hyperbolic groups containing quasi-iso\-met\-ric\-al\-ly embedded copies of $\HH^2$ that do not have virtually nilpotent peripheral subgroups.
 A key point here is that Theorem \ref{thm-main-hyp-rel-hyp} provides embeddings transversal to hyperbolic subgroups, and so one can find many interesting peripheral fillings.
 See Example \ref{nonvnilpquot} for details.

-Using our results, we give a simple proof showing when the fundamental group of a closed, oriented $3$-manifold contains a quasi-iso\-met\-rical\-ly embedded copy of $\HH^2$.
-Determining which $3$-manifolds (virtually) contain immersed or embedded $\pi_1$-injective surfaces \cite{KM, CPL, Lac, BS-graph} is a very difficult problem.
+Using our results, we describe when the fundamental group of a closed, oriented $3$-manifold contains a quasi-iso\-met\-rical\-ly embedded copy of $\HH^2$.
+Determining which $3$-manifolds (virtually) contain immersed or embedded $\pi_1$-injective surfaces is a very difficult problem \cite{KM, CPL, Lac, BS-graph,Coo-Fut-17-quasi-fuchs-cusp}.
 The following theorem essentially follows from known results, in particular work of Masters and Zhang~\cite{Ma-Zh-08-fuch-hyp-knot,Ma-Zh-09-fuch-hyp-link}.
-However, our proof is a simple consequence of Theorem~\ref{thm-main-vnilp} and the geometrisation theorem.
+However, our proof is a simple consequence of Theorem~\ref{thm-main-hyp-rel-hyp} and the geometrisation theorem.

 \begin{varthm}[Theorem \ref{thm-threemanifolds}.]
 Let $M$ be a closed $3$-manifold.
 Then $\pi_1(M)$ contains a quasi-isometrically embedded copy of $\HH^2$ if and only if $M$ does not split as the connected sum of manifolds each with geometry $S^3, \R^3, S^2\times \R$ or $\mathrm{Nil}$. \end{varthm}